Dimifabbridf96/VideoGamesApi/README.md

 The web site is hosted on GitHub Pages on the url: https://dimifabbridf96.github.io/VideoGamesApi/

 to access the full functionality of the web site is needed an API key that is kept secret using a different file that is accessible only in development, to improve the security of the website,and not in production because not uploaded using .gitignore.
-I will provide the API key in the planning analysis sheet to be replaced in the url variable
+I changed the url variable to allow access during this submission process and grading.
 <img src="assets/apiKey.png">

 ## Features